latest nhpb_banner 1__compressed2

 Emergency rental help is available from several agencies.
 The financial aid is usually targeted at tenants with a one time crisis and that have an eviction notice.
 There may also be funds for security deposits issued.
 Learn more on Newark New Jersey rent assistance, which also covers Essex County.

+Free debt counseling and assistance programs offer relief.
 Call Consumer Credit Counseling of NJ at 800-769-3571 or (888) 726 - 3260.
-They run a variety of housing and debt programs, and are a non-profit agency.
+They run a variety of housing and debt programs, including for car loans.
+They are a non-profit agency.
 Services offered include a Debt Management Program as well as Housing Counseling which includes Mortgage Default & Delinquency Advice.
 Also learn more on New Jersey mortgage assistance programs.

 Related Content From Needhelppayingbills.com